ZTF666/MyRepos-GitApiV3/ReadMe.md

 ## Limitations

 ```
-Since the request doen't implement an authentication , you're gonna be limited to 60 requests/hour .
+Since the request doesn't implement an authentication , you're gonna be limited to 60 requests/hour .
 and authentication bumps that to 5K/hour if i recall .
 good luck
 ```